XHR Module

 • required: false

-• description: an object containing information about the request.
-See http_options below for available attributes
+• description: An object containing information about the request.
+See http_options below for the available attributes.

 Examples